aatayde/100DaysOfCode/README.md

 ## Day 12

-    Sum all values in an Object
+    Sum all values in Object

+## Day 13

+    Sum of Values in Array